 The advertisement reads,” Model train show in your area”.
-So if you are a hobbyist or collector, please consider attending and it’s only … 5 bucks. ($5.00 in normal language) What’s not to like on an afternoon of fun and entertainment for only 5 bucks!
+So if you are a hobbyist or into model train collecting, please consider attending and it’s only … 5 bucks. ($5.00 in normal language) What’s not to like on an afternoon of fun and entertainment for only 5 bucks!

 5 bucks to get you in the door and a door prize to boot. (which by the way I didn’t win).
-A fun place to spend a couple hours for you and your family, and bonus…just be a kid again.
+A fun place to spend a couple of hours for you and your family and bonus…just be a kid again.
 “What’s not to like?”

 So I paid my 5 bucks.
-The lady that stamps your hand as I entered the show, she say’s “you’re the 1 thousand’s person going through those doors in 4 hours”.
-Say what… “does that mean I get in free or a booby prize . . . or something”
+The lady that stamps my hand as I entered the show, she say’s “you’re the 1 thousand’s person going through those doors in 4 hours”.
+Say what… “Does that mean I get in free or a booby prize . . . or something”

 Oddly enough, I’d have to say that I’ve spent more at the Home Depot on my railroad than I have at the hobby shop.
 “Weird how that works”.

 I’m looking around at all these working displays, 10 car trains going forward and then back.
 I’m looking at these things like I’ve been hibernating all my life.
 I have seen train set-up before, “when I was younger” What a difference 20 + years make in technology.